Bob Costas In Talks To Leave NBC, Plans To Start His Own Interview Show, ‘NY Post’ Reports

 Even if you think you don’t, you know Bob Costas’ voice.
 The NBC staple has done voiceover for sports on the network for four decades.
 He has been the lead announcer for network talk shows, Super Bowls, the Olympics, and the World Series.
 You’ve heard his announcements on some of the most exciting broadcasts in history.

 The New York Post reports that now, the network and the announcer are in talks for him to leave the network, but there is a lot of untangling to do because of their longtime relationship.
 Costas currently has three years left on a multi-million dollar, multi-year contract.
 For him to leave, his contract would have to be finished three years ahead of schedule.
 Currently he is under exclusive contract to NBC through 2021.
-The work Costas does for the MLB network is not impacted by this exclusivity clause.
+The work Costas does for the MLB Network is not impacted by this exclusivity clause.

 Costas is playing it a bit coy for now, but did acquiesce that it may be time for a change now that he is no longer announcing the Olympics, and due to the fact that he’s not that keen on football.
 Apparently, he wants to pursue opportunities for a talk show, with a more journalism-style format.
 The show would have a sports focus, and would feature interviews and in-depth investigations.
 Costas has rarely appeared on-air on NBC since his departure from announcing the Olympics.